MIT-LCP/mimic-website/content/mimictables/icustays.md

 ## `LOS`

 `LOS` is the length of stay for the patient for the given ICU stay, which may include one or more ICU units.
+The length of stay is measured in fractional days.